CAcertOrg/cacert-codedocs/source/devtest.rst

 * Aptitude
     - I prefer the command line version of aptitude to apt-get, so install it on every machine that I build.
-    - Once it has been installed, do:
+    - It comes pre-installed in Debian 7, so do:
         + aptitude update
         + aptitude safe-upgrade
     - And then install the following tools with "aptitude install vim git rsync"